![]() |

 How to submit a paper

-To submit a paper, the Author must upload its proposition on the HAL platform.
-Once the submission goes online, he/she has to submit the article (click "submit an article") on the ARCS platform (accessible with its HAL credentials).
 If the Author wants to submit a new version of its article (second wave of the evaluation), he/she needs to update the initial HAL record instead of creating a new HAL record.

 If you have any issue with this process, please contact us using the following email address: arcs@episciences.org